-Tutoring is available from College staff in many subject areas.
+Tutoring is available from College staff in all subject areas.
 Regular tutoring sessions are held throughout the week which students may take advantage of.
-A timetable for this is published early each year on the College website and is available to view in SEQTA and Student Services.
-Students who would like additional tutoring can arrange a suitable time through their teacher, Head of Learning Area or Head of Year.
+A timetable for this is published early each year on the College website and is available to view on SEQTA (in the Documents section) and in Student Services.